 What types of liability does an owner or tenant of, or a lender on, real estate face?
 Is there a standard of strict liability and can there be liability to subsequent owners and tenants including foreclosing lenders?
 What about tort liability?

-The Austrian legal system provides for two types of liability.
-On the one hand, liability can arise from unauthorised actions (tort liability).
-On the other hand, liability can arise from breach of contract (contractual liability).
-Only unlawful and culpable behaviour leads to liability.
+The Austrian legal system provides two types of liability.
+On the one hand, liability can arise from unauthorised actions (tort liability), on the other hand, liability can arise from breach of contract (contractual liability).